Abbas1Hussein/search_field_autocomplete/README.md

 ## Features

 - Display autocomplete suggestions as the user types.
-- Customize the appearance of the suggestion list.
-- Control the number of suggestions displayed in the viewport.
 - Support for iOS-style search fields (Cupertino) and Material Design search fields.
 - Customize sorting and filtering of suggestions.
-- Optional scrollbar for long suggestion lists.
-- Callbacks for handling user interactions with suggestions.
 - Highly customizable with various styling options.

 ## Usage